GSA/service-delivery/team/User_Experience_Designer.md

 ### Information Sessions
 Join us to learn more about GSA, the team, and the government hiring process!
 We'll be sure to leave time for any questions you may have.

-* Wednesday, December 28th at 3PM ET | [Zoom Registration](https://gsa.zoomgov.com/webinar/register/WN_Et5iVu2WTaKuAgNBDV8gzw)
 * Thursday, January 5th at 5PM ET | [Zoom Registration](https://gsa.zoomgov.com/webinar/register/WN_ZjWeHWksSoS4KNlINMV81Q)

 ### Basic Information
 **Location:** Virtual

-**Salary range:** The salary range for this position is:
-- GS-15, Step 1 - $131,178 to GS-15, Step 10 - $176,300

-Salary will be determined upon selection, depending on duty location.
-For specific details on locality pay, visit [OPM’s Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) or [OPM’s 2021 General Schedule (GS) salary calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2021/general-schedule-gs-salary-calculator/).
+**Salary range:** This is a GS-15 role and the salary range for this position will be based on your location.
+For example, the GS-15 range for someone located in the [DC area](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/salary-tables/pdf/2023/DCB.pdf) will be $155,700 - $183,500.
+To see what the range will be for where you are located, visit [OPM's 2023 General Schedule (GS) Locality Pay Tables](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2023/general-schedule) or [OPM’s 2023 General Schedule (GS) salary calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2023/general-schedule-gs-salary-calculator/).

+* To learn more about the GS pay scale, visit [OPM's General Schedule Overview](https://www.opm.gov/policy-data-oversight/pay-leave/pay-systems/general-schedule/).
-The current maximum salary available for the GS pay system is **$176,300**.
+* The current maximum salary available for the GS pay system is **$183,500**.
 However, you may not be eligible for the maximum salary as it is locality dependent.
 Please refer to the maximum pay for your locality.

-Find more information in the [compensation and benefits section of the TTS site](https://join.tts.gsa.gov/compensation-and-benefits/).
+* Find more information in the [compensation and benefits section of the TTS site](https://join.tts.gsa.gov/compensation-and-benefits/).

 **Who may apply:** All United States citizens and nationals (residents of American Samoa and Swains Islands).